|Orthodox Outlet for Dogmatic Enquiries||About God|

-1. We can see that their attempt is not to give a reply to this paradox of their faith – which annuls the Godhood of the Father – but instead, it strives to point out the weak points in Christians!
-This is quite reminiscent of Adam and Eve, who, after sinning, chose to put the blame on someone else instead of apologizing; Adam blamed Eve, while Eve blamed he serpent.
-And this clearly shows their IMPENITENCE on one hand, as well as their irresponsible attitude as supposed seekers of the truth.
+(1) We noticed that they don’t make an attempt to give an answer to this peculiar detail of their faith – which annuls the Godhood of the Father – but rather they seek to eke out weak points in Christians!
+This is reminiscent of Adam and Eve (who, after they sinned, chose to put the blame on each other instead of asking for forgiveness; Adam blamed Eve, while Eve blamed the serpent); this clearly reveals the Arianists’ IMPENITENCE on one hand, as well as their irresponsible attitude as (supposed) seekers of the truth.

-2. We can also see their risky improvisations, when they confuse two entirely different meanings, i.e., between that which is created and that which is born of God’s own nature.
+(2) We also noticed their risky improvisations, when they confuse two entirely different meanings, i.e., between that which is created and that which is begotten of God’s nature.

-In the framework of these three observations, we will proceed to respond to the Arianist counter-argument, to show that –regardless how improvised and absurd their assertions may be – we will not be satisfied with giving any kind of loose reply, nor do we intend to say “you are also wrong, therefore everything is OK”; but, being people of the truth, we present our REPLY, with logic and responsibility, but also with words of knowledge and truth.
+Within the cadres of these three observations, we will proceed to respond to the Arianist counter-argument, to show that –regardless how improvised and absurd their assertions may be – we will not be satisfied with giving any kind of chance reply, or saying “you too are also mistaken, therefore everything is fine”; but, being people of the truth, we will REPLY, with logic and responsibility, but also with knowledge of the facts and truth.

 4. God’s creation within Time

-We shall begin with the notion of God’s creation “within Time”.
-The fact that the Arianists do not comprehend the concept of “Time” at all, becomes apparent when they regard that the Son and Logos of God – through Whom THEY TOO CONFESS that the Father created EVERYTHING (including Time) – could possibly have His beginning …. within Time!!
+Let’s begin with the notion of God’s creation “within Time”.
+The fact that the Arianists do not comprehend the notion of “Time” at all, becomes apparent when they regard that the Son and Logos of God – THROUGH WHOM THEY TOO CONFESS that the Father created EVERYTHING (including Time!) – could possibly have His beginning …within Time!!
 How is it ever possible, for the Son to have a temporal beginning, when they themselves confess that He was the One Who created Time?
-(John 1:3, Hebrews 1:2)
+(John 1:3, Hebr.1:2).

-Nevertheless, even though we have proved how makeshift their thoughts are, we do not simply wish to rebut an argument, but to penetrate deeper into the truth, and even … to help them express themselves (since they are obviously not in a position to correctly formulate a thought).
-Because, despite the fact that their statement is entirely absurd, they could at least have expressed it differently, in order to make some sense out of it.
-The correct way to have expressed their question, given the above clarifications regarding Time, would have been as follows:
+Nevertheless, even though we have proved how makeshift their thoughts are, we do not wish to simply rebut an argument, but to penetrate into the truth, and even to… help them express themselves (since they are obviously not in a position to correctly formulate a thought).
+Because, albeit their assertion is entirely absurd, they could at least have expressed it differently, in order for it to have a meaning.
+Therefore, the proper way they could have expressed themselves (given the above clarifications regarding Time), would have been as follows:

-We shall give our reply to this question, in the next point..
+We shall respond to this query, in the next point.

 5. The difference between “Paternity” and “Making”

-It is in this point that the essence of our answer lies.
-The Son, being a Son, is of course OF THE SAME ESSENCE AS THE FATHER.
-In the opposite case, when something is constructed, it is NOT of the same essence as the constructor.
-A table is not of the same essence as the carpenter.
-Neither is a house of the same essence as the builder.
-From this initial approach, we understand how it is not possible to use the terms “father” and “maker” as though they both have the same value and significance.
-The term “father” is QUALITATIVELY SUPERIOR to the term “maker”.
+In here also lies the essence of our answer.
+The Son, as a Son, is OF THE SAME ESSENCE AS THE FATHER.
+In the opposite case, when something is “made” (constructed), it is NOT of the same essence as the maker (constructor).
+A table is not of the same essence as the carpenter who made it.
+Nor is a house of the same essence as the builder who made it.
+But a child of the carpenter or the builder IS OF THE SAME ESSENCE AS ITS FATHER.
+From this first approach, it is possible to understand how it is not possible to use the words “father” and “maker” as though they both have the same value and significance.
+The word “father” is QUALITATIVELY SUPERIOR to the term “maker”.

 So, how do we use these two words in our everyday lives?

-But – what about the term “father”?
+But – what about the word “father”?
 Does the same logic apply?

 Of course not!!
-In order for someone to be recognized as “father”, it is not enough for him to “potentially” have the qualifications necessary to become a father.
-He has to ACTUALLY GIVE BIRTH TO AN OFFSPRING, FROM HIS OWN ESSENCE!
-Otherwise, anyone having the potential to be a father could be called “father”!
-There you have the difference between giving birth from your essence and creating something outside of your essence.
-Thus, the response to the Arianist argument has already begun to become apparent.
+In order for someone to be referred to as “father”, it is not enough for him to only have the “potentials” for becoming a father.
+He has to ACTUALLY BEGET A CHILD FROM HIS OWN ESSENCE!
+Otherwise, anyone with the “potentials to become” a father could be called “father”!
+Behold the difference between begetting out of one’s essence and creating something apart from one’s essence.
+And so, the response to the Arianist argument has already begun to emerge.

-When it comes to created things however, which are NOT of His essence, we can no longer speak of a “pre-eternal” (timeless) birth, but a construction “within Time”.
-And as we saw in the preceding examples, in order for someone to be called “craftsman”, he doesn’t need to have constructed something, because the POTENTIAL alone to construct it, renders him a MAKER.
-Thus, NOTHING alters in God when creating “within Time”, because He TIMELESSLY possessed the potential to create.
-He was potentially “Creator”, pre-eternally.
-But the term “potentially” here applies only to the status of a “Maker”, whereas the status of “Father” presupposes birth as something PRE-ETERNALLY ACTUAL, and not something potential.
+When it comes to the created things however, which are NOT of His essence, we can no longer speak of a “pre-eternal” (timeless) begetting, but a construction “within Time”.
+And as we saw in the preceding examples, in order for someone to be called “craftsman”, he doesn’t need to have actually constructed something, because the POTENTIAL alone to construct it, renders him a MAKER.

 Translation by A. N.